 See German Wines for further information.

 90% of New Zealand's Riesling is grown on the South Island where the climate is ideally suited to the variety.
-Marlborough and Canterbury/Waipara Valley are the largest Riesling growing areas.
+Marlborough and Canterbury/Waipara Valley and Central Otago are the largest Riesling growing areas.

 See New Zealand Wine for more information on the growing regions in New Zealand.